FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-06-10-creating-a-business-logic-in-asp-net-mvc.md

 ![ASP.NET MVC - Creating a business logic](https://cdn.offering.solutions/img/articles/2014-06-10/065fd0da-6b2b-4515-9521-7ae6c58e434c.png)

-You see that this service knows the factory and just calls it after he collects the data from the database.
+You see that this service knows the factory and calls it after he collects the data from the database.

 <span style="color: #993300;">Attention: You do NOT have to use a using here in your UnitOfWork.
 The using of the UnitOfWork is ONLY used in a controller service, because this is the main entry point for a lot of database-requests and as I mentioned in part one of this, Ninject is only injecting one instance for you per request.
 One controller service call represents one request from a client.
 So put the using there and you are safe to have the same instance over all services the request touches.
 This is why you can inject it here.</span>